Huegoxaga/notes/embedded/README.md

     - Known as context switch which requires current thread to pause and save state in the form of call stack and new thread to load state and begin executing
   - Compare with multiprocessing, multithreading has lower memory consumption, communication between threads is easier, and faster to switch between shared memory, there is no need to change memory in cache
     - It is the preferred method if problem can be designed to use threads
+- CPU work flow:
+  1. CPU instructions come from memory (RAM) and get loaded into the instruction registers
+  2. Data gets moved from memory (RAM) to the registers based on what is in the instruction
+  3. The instructions perform their operations on the data in the registers
+  4. The changed data gets moved back from the registers to memory
+  5. The whole process is repeated
 - Memory Architecture
   - Accessing memory is one of the main bottlenecks a program can have
   - There is a shared memory architecture with global address space where all processors can see the same memory and affect each other’s execution